-Living life “normally” is the desire of many people living with mental, physical, and emotional disabilities or injuries.
-This can mean different things to different people — from improved quality of life is also important.
-So, how does a person with a disability learn to live a “normal” life that includes his or her disabilities?
-Occupational therapy goes a long way towards achieving this goal.
-We’ve provided examples of various occupational therapy goals, including short-term and long-term for both adult and pediatric therapy, as well as explaining the components and their flexibility and how a therapist can help you create these goals.
-Continue on to find out more.
+Living a healthy, fulfilling is the desire of many people living with mental, physical, and emotional disabilities or injuries.
+This can mean different things to different people — from improved quality of life to returning completely to all previous activities.
+Occupational therapy goes a long way toward achieving this goal.
+Below, we provide examples of various occupational therapy goals, including short-term and long-term goals for both adult and pediatric therapy.
+We also explain the components of goal setting, goal flexibility, and how a therapist can help you establish and achieve your goals.

 What Is Occupational Therapy?

-Occupational therapy is a type of therapy that works to help people with different types of disabilities live as normal a life as possible.
-Professionally trained occupational therapists teach people not only to cope with a disability, but to learn to live with it.
-Occupational therapists instruct patients on all aspects of a patient’s life, including self-care, work, and play.
-The American Occupational Therapy Association, Inc. (AOTA) focuses on how occupational therapy strives to create patient independence, prevent further injury, and increase development.
+Occupational therapy is a type of therapy that works to help people with different types of disabilities live as “normal” a life as possible.
+Professionally trained occupational therapists teach people not only to cope with a disability, but also to learn how to live with it.
+Occupational therapists work with patients on all aspects of their lives, including self-care, work, and play.
+The American Occupational Therapy Association, Inc. (AOTA) emphasizes how occupational therapy strives to create patient independence, prevent further injury, and increase development.

 Why Create Occupational Therapy Goals?

-Without goals, there is no clear understanding of your desires, wants, and needs.
-By creating clear goals, occupational therapists and patients can create a plan for achieving those goals.
-Occupational therapists work to help you create goals for self-care, work, and play.
-They will also devise a plan for meeting those goals.
-This creates a measurable criteria and time frame.
+Without goals, it’s difficult to have a clear understanding of your desires, wants, or needs.
+By setting clear goals, occupational therapists and patients can create a plan for achieving them.
+This established accountability in the form of measurable criteria and a time frame.
 The ultimate goal of an occupational therapist is to help a person live as full and normal a life as possible, regardless of the type of disability.

 What Are the Components of an Occupational Therapy Plan?

-Writing occupational therapy plans creates a reachable list of goals for determining if a patient is being successful and achieving his or her goals.
-Every occupational therapy plan is different because it is based on what a patient wants to achieve.
-Also, because each patient’s disability and situation is unique, and each person has different things they want to achieve.
-But, while this plan is different for each person, the basic component questions and answers of the plan remain the same.
+Writing occupational therapy plans means creating a tangible list of goals and a way to measure success in recovery.
+Every occupational therapy plan is different because each patient’s situation is unique, and each person has different things they want to achieve.
+But, while this plan is different for each person, the basic component questions needed to establish the plan remain the same.

 - What must be done?
-The type of disability and the patient determines the occupational therapy plan.
-It includes any activity required to achieve the goals of the plan.
-Examples include teaching self-care, learning new ways to perform at work, physical goals such as lifting or walking, integration in a “normal” society of people, learning to speak again or pain management.
+The patient and their disability determine the occupational therapy plan.
+Each person needs to do different activities.
+Examples include teaching self-care, learning new ways to perform at work, physical goals such as lifting or walking, integrating into “normal” society, learning to speak again, or managing pain.

 - How will it be done?
 Performance is planned based on what is required.
 Those who experienced a traumatic event will receive mental and emotional therapy for helping them learn to deal with what happened.
 Physical disabilities require people to learn how to live with the disability and find new ways to complete tasks.
-Most activities involve a combination of treatments, including cognitive, emotional, and physical therapy to help keep the body and brain healthy throughout treatment.
+Most activities involve a combination of treatments, including cognitive, emotional, and physical therapy to help keep the body and brain healthy throughout treatment and going forward.

 - Where will it be done?
-Occupational therapy takes place in doctors’ offices, gyms, and at the person’s home, work, and community.
-It takes place in any situation the person might live, work, or play in.
+Occupational therapy takes place in doctors’ offices, gyms, the patient’s home, work, and community.
+It can take place in any situation in which the person might live, work, or play

 - How long will it take?
 Therapy takes place until the ultimate goal set at the beginning of the plan is achieved.

 - What is the ultimate goal?
-The ultimate goal of occupational therapy is that a person will have achieved living a “normal” life as possible.
+The ultimate goal of occupational therapy is that a person will have achieved living as “normal” of a life as possible.
 While some disabilities and injuries can permanently prevent patients from returning to certain activities, occupational therapy should help them regain as much of their desired life as possible, even if this means finding alternatives for some activities.

 Are Goals Flexible?

 Occupational therapy goals must be flexible.
 A patient might not heal as quickly or learn a new task in the time frame allotted by the original plan.
 Alternatively, a patient may progress faster than expected.
 Or, they may simply have changes in their wants or needs.
 Because of these possibilities, the goals are flexible to allow for change.
-Flexible goals allow the patient to continue moving forward with reachable, measurable results, without feeling like he or she failed.
+Flexible goals allow the patient to continue moving forward with reachable, measurable results, without becoming discouraged.

 How Do Occupational Therapists Help Create Goals?

 Occupational therapists use a range of methods to help a patient create achievable goals.
-The therapist talks and listens to the patient, along with his or her caregivers.
+The therapist talks and listens to the patient and their caregivers.
 They do physical, sensory, cognitive, and perceptual evaluations of the person.
-Occupational therapists also perform functional, psychosocial, vocational, home, and play life evaluations to help determine what treatments and equipment are necessary for the patient to reach his or her goals of living a “normal” life.
-Once the therapist has determined how the disability affects the person’s life, they work closely with the people involved in the care giving process to form a plan for treatment.
+Occupational therapists also perform functional, psychosocial, vocational, home, and play life evaluations to help determine what treatments and equipment are necessary for the patient to reach their goals of living a “normal” or fulfilling life.
+Once the therapist has determined how the disability affects the person’s life, they work closely with the people involved in the caregiving process to form a plan for treatment.

 Short-Term Occupational Therapy Goals

 Short-term goals are long-term goals broken down into “bite-size” chunks.
-Creating easily reachable goals helps the patient enjoy success along the path of working towards the ultimate goal.
-Short-term goals are achieved in a few days, weeks, or months.
-Working towards and succeeding at short-term goals helps the patient learn independence.
-Examples of short term goals:
+Creating easily reachable goals helps the patient enjoy success along the path of working towards the ultimate goal(s).
+Short-term goals are achieved in a few days, weeks, or even months.
+Working toward and succeeding at short-term goals helps the patient learn independence.
+Examples of short-term goals include:

-- Walk across a room in one week.
+- Walking across a room in one week

-- Take a shower by one’s self in a month.
+- Taking a shower by one’s self in a month

-- Learn to speak five words a day.
+- Learning to speak five words a day

-- Spend an hour in a crowded place.
+- Spending an hour in a crowded place

-- Feed one’s self in weeks or a few months.
+- Feeding one’s self in weeks or a few months

-- Be able to lift weighted objects again, from something as simple as a cup to heavier items, such as a gallon of milk, in a few weeks.
+- Being able to lift weighted objects again, from something as simple as a cup to heavier items, such as a gallon of milk, in a few weeks

-- Type on a keyboard in a few weeks or a month.
+- Typing on a keyboard in a few weeks or a month

-- Gain range of motion in an injured limb in a month.
+- Increasing range of motion in an injured limb in a month

-- Care for pets or a service animal in a few weeks or months.
+- Caring for pets or a service animal in a few weeks or months

-- Make the bed or perform household chores.
+- Making the bed or performing household chores

-- Use a gripper, clamp, or stick to get things down or pick things up.
+- Using a gripper, clamp, or stick to get things down or pick things up

 Long-Term Occupational Therapy Goals